What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Body Wisdom and Innate Healing

 Somatic therapy is built on the understanding that our bodies have an innate capacity for healing and self-regulation.
 Rather than seeing trauma symptoms as pathology, this approach recognizes them as the nervous system's adaptive attempts to survive overwhelming experiences.
 Somatic trauma therapy works with the innate healer inside all of us to gently begin to flow again.
+Our bodies’ trauma responses helped us, and we want to keep them intact–but that doesn’t mean we want them overwhelming us when we don’t need them.

 Present-Moment Awareness